igneus/In-adiutorium/README.markdown

 - `/` chants from the ordinary, psalter and proper of seasons (temporale)
 - `/antifony`, `/invitatoria` partial files for some of the larger materials in `/`
-- `/antifonar` complete books and booklets typeset with LaTeX, pulling in scores from various LilyPond files as needed
+- `/antifonar` books and booklets typeset with LaTeX, pulling in scores from various LilyPond files as needed
 - `/commune` chants from the common of saints
 - `/hymny` some hymns (mainly hymns not yet included in the official printed hymnal - otherwise hymns are mostly out of the project's scope)
 - `/sanktoral` chants from the proper of saints